 The full itinerary is still being put together—in fact, events and activities are being added by the day; check the Downtown Cleveland Alliance event page for updated details—although some notable festive confirmations include:

-• Tower City Center this year will be the indoor location of a Winterfest holiday pop-up retail shop, in addition to hosting three performances of the "The Toy Soldier, Fairy Godmother and Friends Holiday Show," as well as hangs with Bruce the Talking Spruce.
+- Tower City Center this year will be the indoor location of a Winterfest holiday pop-up retail shop, in addition to hosting three performances of the "The Toy Soldier, Fairy Godmother and Friends Holiday Show," and interactions with Bruce the Talking Spruce.

-• Playhouse Square—and the surrounding theater district—is also getting into the holiday spirit.
-For example, visitors can experience the Festival of Trees in the Allen Theatre, while the Ohio Theatre lobby will host a holiday pop-up shop from indie craft extravaganza the Cleveland Bazaar.
+- Playhouse Square—and the surrounding theater district—is also getting into the holiday spirit.
+For example, you can experience the Festival of Trees in the Allen Theatre, while the Ohio Theatre lobby will host a holiday pop-up shop from indie craft extravaganza the Cleveland Bazaar.

 It all adds up to a joyous kickoff to the most wonderful time of year—and events meant to produce feelings of good cheer that linger through the end of 2017.